materialsproject/MPenv/README.rst

 Part 4 - Running custom workflows
 ---------------------------------

 Part 3 was about running custom *structures* through a typical MP workflow.
 If you want to run custom workflows (new types of calculations not coded in MP), you have a couple of options.
 You can either learn a bit more about MPWorks and try to code your workflow so that it can be run as in Part 3, but submitted with certain parameters (e.g., ``sma.submit_snl(snl, 'my_email@gmail.com', parameters={"calculation_type":"CUSTOM_STUFF"})``).
 This requires modifying the code that turns StructureNL into Workflows.
+In this case you are still following the **submissions** -> **FireWorks** --> **VASP** paradigm.

 The alternate strategy is to create Workflow objects directly and put them in the **FireWorks** database, bypassing the submissions database entirely.
+Then you are just doing  **FireWorks** --> **VASP**.
 Once the Workflow objects are in the **FireWorks** database, you can run them by following steps 7-10 in Part 2 of this guide (i.e., basically you just need to run the ``qlaunch`` command.

 One code in development to create basic workflows that can run VASP is the **fireworks-vasp** repository (https://github.com/materialsvirtuallab/fireworks-vasp).
 This code can create Workflow objects that you can directly enter into your FireWorks database (the credentials for your FW database is in the ``my_launchpad.yaml`` given to you by the MPenv admin).
 This is not the code used by Materials Project for running workflows (MPWorks does that), but is considerably simpler to understand and modify for your needs.
 You can probably get started with custom workflows much more quickly with this strategy.